Sigmanificient/Sigmanificient/base.md

 I enjoy learning new things to become a better developer, always improving my code and my workflow.
-I believe in [Open-source](https://en.wikipedia.org/wiki/Open_source) and use [Arch-Linux](https://archlinux.org/) as my current operating system.
+I believe in [Open-source](https://en.wikipedia.org/wiki/Open_source) and use [Nix OS](https://nixos.org) as my current operating system.

 Know more about myself by taking a look over my [repositories](https://github.com/Sigmanificient?tab=repositories) and